Our Token Druid guide features the best deck list for Season 42, with Mulligan advice, strategy tips, card combos and more.

 More great Druid guides:

 Apart from this core combo, it's also important to get a very broad board going as soon as you can.
 For that reason, you should place a lot of value on your 1 Mana drops such as Bloodsail Corsair (who you hope will pull Patches the Pirate onto the board for free), and Fire Fly.
 These give you a great base from which you can start buffing minions and causing your opponent all kinds of problems.
-New card Druid of the Swarm provides you with very flexible early-game presence as well in the new meta.
+New card Druid of the Swarm provides you with very flexible early-game presence in the new meta as well.

 Note the additional card-draw synergy that exists between Enchanted Raven and Mark of Y'Shaarj as well.
 On the subject of spells, always hang onto Mark of the Lotus - it's a solid play even if you only have a couple of active minions to buff.